Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

+for every 1-morphism $\beta$ in $\tcat{X}$.
+The Gray tensor product $[1]\Gtimes \tcat{X}$ further encodes all of the higher coherences that these lax squares should satisfy.

+Our second main result relates these definitions to the fibrational approach discussed above.
+To explain the statement, let us introduce two $(\infty,2)$-categories $\tFun^\lax(\tcat{X},\tcat{Y})$ and $\tFun^\oplax(\tcat{X},\tcat{Y})$ universally defined via and as functors $\Cat_2 \rightarrow \Gpd$.
+By definition the 1-morphisms in the $(\infty,2)$-category $\tFun^\lax(\tcat{X},\tcat{Y})$ correspond to lax natural transformations and analogously for oplax transformations.
+By means of Lurie's locally cocartesian unstraightening equivalence \cite{LurieGoo} we show: \begin{introthm} There are natural equivalences of $\infty$-categories

-and consequently natural equivalences of $(\infty,2)$-categories given on objects by straightening of (co)cartesian fibrations; here the targets are defined as adjoints to the Gray tensor product in the two variables, and so have functors as objects, (op)lax natural transformations as morphisms, and modifications between these as $2$-morphisms. \end{introthm}
+and consequently natural equivalences of $(\infty,2)$-categories given on objects by straightening of (co)cartesian fibrations; here the targets are defined as above, and so have functors as objects, (op)lax natural transformations as morphisms, and modifications between these as $2$-morphisms. \end{introthm} In particular, this implies that the cocartesian unstraightening of a functor $B\rt \Cat$ has the universal property of the \emph{lax colimit}: it is given by the left adjoint of the constant diagram functor $\tCat\rt \tFun^\lax(B,\tCat)$ (see \cref{obs:lax colim}).
+Furthermore, using \cref{laxstr} we obtain the following reformulation of \cref{thm:fibadj}: \begin{introcor} Extracting adjoints gives an equivalence of $(\infty,2)$-categories